alyani-fr/DataSciencePortfolio/README.md

 <h1 align="center">My Data Science Projects 🚀</h1>

 Over the past few months, I've been self-studying data science skills during my free time and this repo contains all of my personal projects as a way to hone and showcase those skills.
 The projects are ranging from EDA, Machine Learning Projects and Tableau Dashboarding Projects.
+Here are my top 3 projects!

 <h2>🛠️ Technical Skills</h2>